 If you have a problem with your house—be it defective or improperly installed windows, shingles, decking, siding, appliances, or so on—you often need to resolve it as soon as possible to avoid further problems.
 Unfortunately, lawsuits of this type can take a while to resolve, which is frustrating for homeowners and the attorneys who help them.

 Despite the incongruous timeline, finding knowledgeable help to guide you through this process can save you significant headaches, Segui notes.
-“The best thing to understand is you’re in capable hands because the plaintiff’s lawyer who’s properly investigating this has an expert involved from day one and that expert is going to be able to provide guidance.”
 This includes how to protect your home from emergencies such as impending storms, she adds.

 How Long Will a Product Liability Case Take?

 When someone calls Segui with a product liability claim, she typically sends an engineering expert to evaluate and test the defect in question.

 “For example, if someone says their window is leaking, that could be from two different things, right?
 It could be from installation errors or it can be from the product itself.
 So your expert would go in and water-test the window and you would find out whether the water’s coming in from around the perimeter of the window, which would be an installation issue, or if it was coming in through the window, which you then know is a product defect.”

 The investigations can also go further, she adds.
 “We try to have our expert look at as many products as we can, so they know that this is a true design defect rather than a one-off manufacturing batch.”
 If what they find points to a defective product, it sometimes impacts hundreds of people or more and, as a result, leads to a class action lawsuit or multi-district litigation.